-Brisbane City Council releases Open Data to the public free of charge.
-Council encourages the development of apps, websites, and tools that both benefit Brisbane residents and help Council work towards its vision of Brisbane as an accessible, connected city.
+Brisbane City Council releases Open Data to the public free of charge to encourage third parties to develop apps, website and tools that can benefit Brisbane residents and businesses.

 Customised census profiles